link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 - An account’s balance must not fall below zero.
 - And so forth.

+#### Trigger Problems

+Many developers choose **SQL Triggers** to enforce data consistency.
+Personally, I avoid using this feature for several reasons:

+- First, I prefer not to embed business logic directly into the database through trigger procedures.
+This can make applications harder to debug and troubleshoot.
+- Second, triggers execute on every update to the associated table, which can significantly degrade database performance.

+Instead, I prefer to enforce data integrity within the application using transactions.
+This approach ensures that any potentially unsafe operation is preceded by explicit checks.
+For example, a `Withdrawal` transaction should first verify that the user has sufficient balance before proceeding to deduct it.

-### Durability
+### 4. Durability

 Once a transaction is committed, its changes become permanent, even in the event of a system crash.

-This durability is typically achieved through logging mechanisms like the [Write-Ahead Log (WAL)](System-Recovery.md#logging), which records changes before they’re applied to the database.
+This durability is typically achieved through logging mechanisms like [Write-Ahead Log (WAL)]({{< ref "system-recovery#logging" >}}), which records changes before they’re applied to the database.

 ## Concurrency Phenomena